Weddings Near Victoria

 Shawnigan Lake sits in the rain shadow of the Malahat, which means drier summers than Victoria proper.
 The lake itself is warm enough to swim by late June and hits 24 degrees Celsius by August.
 The road from downtown Victoria is straightforward: Highway 1 north through Langford and Goldstream, over the Malahat summit, and off at the Shawnigan Lake exit.
 No highway merges, no confusing interchanges.
 Your grandmother can drive it.

-- Downtown Victoria: 45 minutes via Highway 1
+45 minutes via Highway 1, no ferry needed.

 Victoria has beautiful venues.
 But most of them share a set of constraints that couples discover about three venue tours in.
 You get a time slot, usually six hours.
 You share the grounds with hotel guests or another event.
 Your guests scatter to hotels across town at the end of the night.
 The photographer works fast because the next wedding starts setting up at four.